 Like produce, the selection of beautiful flowers in France depends on the season.
 There are exceptions of course, but most mainstream florists wouldn’t invest in loads of peonies in the winter, for example.
 You can find other beautiful blooms instead during the colder months.

 Some of the most popular French flowers tend to be in season for about 3-4 months and before or after that, they’re either more rare, more expensive, or of lesser quality.
 Buying flowers in season means you might get more bang for your buck, as they will most likely last longer than an imported flower from a different climate.

 Some flowers in France which are often available year-round are roses, baby’s breath, calla lilies, carnations and more.

 On a personal note, during the winter months, I love buying ranunculus.
-They look like peonies (which I LOVE!), just a bit smaller and that’s what I thought they were the first time I saw them.
-They are also called buttercups and I see them in yellow, pink, white, and lavender the most often.
+They’re my favorite flowers and look like peonies, just a bit smaller and that’s what I thought they were the first time I saw them.
+They are also called buttercups and I see them in yellow, pale pink, white, and lavender the most often.

-Here are some flowers in France by season that would make a lovely bouquet:
+Here are some flowers in France by season that would make a lovely floral arrangement: